Starting over at 45 with nothing is bound to be daunting.

 - Reality – Figure out your reality gap between here and your goals

 - Options and obstacles – Figure out your life options and which ones you are going to take.
 There will be internal and external obstacles in the way; what can you do to prevent or mitigate the things that might block you.

 - Wealth creation – you are the golden goose.
-What things could you do with your skills and interests to create more wealth in every area of your life?
+What could you do with your skills and interests to create wealth in every area of your life?

 - Tasks – so what are you going to do first?
-Take action every day towards your goals; even the smallest action repeated every day will move mountains eventually.
+Take action every day towards your goals; even the smallest action repeated daily will eventually move mountains.

 - How’s it going?
 So what’s working and what needs to be dropped or adapted?
 Keep iterating your process to maintain or accelerate your progress.